 You can also use this in appetizers like our Baked Brie with Fig Jam recipe.
-If you love figs as much as I do, you may also love these Caramelized Figs or Fig and Prosciutto Crostini.
+And if you love figs as much as I do, you may also love these Caramelized Figs or Fig and Prosciutto Crostini.

 Easy Fig Jam Recipe